Mercedes-Benz Hybrid Vehicle – No Start Problem

 Another common problem with the Mercedes-Benz S400 Hybrid is the failure of the hybrid battery, explained in detail here.

 Two (2) types of electrical systems are being implemented in a hybrid system.
-One is the 12 volts electrical system powered by a 12 volts onboard battery.
+One is the 12-volt electrical system powered by a 12-volt onboard battery.
 The 12-volt system powers almost 90 percent of the car, including lights, entertainment, horn, etc.

-The high voltage electrical system is powered by a high voltage battery with>100 volts DC.
-A hybrid Battery or High Voltage battery, or HV battery, is the powerhouse of the Hybrid’s electric motor.
+The high-voltage electrical system is powered by a battery with>100 volts DC.
+A hybrid Battery, high Voltage, or HV battery, is the Hybrid electric motor’s powerhouse.

-Its primary purpose is to power the Hybrid electric motor to help the Internal combustion engine with its load.
+Its primary purpose is to power the Hybrid electric motor, which helps the Internal combustion engine with its load.
 It also acts as a starter for the Internal Combustion Engine.
-For an Internal Combustion Engine to start, the HV battery should at least have 15% of charge.
+For an internal combustion engine to start, the HV battery should have a 15% charge.
 You can check the charge level via the command by going to System > Hybrid Charge.

 Common fault codes that show up as stored or current in the battery management module (SG-BMS):